Zyten/jp/_posts/2017-04-22-a-humble-beginning.md

 + What you need to work on.
 + What you want to learn next.

-### C&#35;4 My schedule/goals
+### &#35;4 My schedule/goals

 - Daily Memrise (45 Mins each)

-... + Hiragana : Introduction to Japanese (Teaches hiragana as well as some Japan trivia) ... + Katakana - Basic Katakana 1 (Might move on to another course once I'm comfortable.
+   Hiragana : Introduction to Japanese (Teaches hiragana as well as some Japan trivia)
+   Katakana : Basic Katakana 1 (Might move on to another course once I'm comfortable.
-... ...I find katakana to be more confusing than Hiragana since there are a few that look very similar for me whilst Hiragana were more
+      I find katakana to be more confusing than Hiragana since there are a few that look very similar for me
-... ...distinct-looking.
+	  whilst Hiragana were more distinct-looking.
 Nonetheless, I'll try to get used to it.
-... + Japanese 1 - Vocabs, Hiragana and Katakana
+   Japanese 1 : Vocabs, Hiragana and Katakana

 - Daily TextFugu (around 1 Hour)

-...I doubt that anything longer will be realistic.
+   I doubt that anything longer will be realistic.
 Forcing myself too much might be a bad idea I suppose.
-Might as well balance out with
+Might as well balance out with other activities.
-...other activities.
 The most important thing is I'm doing to spend time for Japanese daily from now on.
-With luck, this log will be
-...updated daily or at least weekly.
+With luck, this log will be updated daily or at least weekly.
 By next year (21 April 2017) I intend to be ready to take JLPT 3.
 Godspeed for me..

 ---